Skip to content

 from mrrc import Field, Subfield

-# Create field with indicators and subfields inline
+# Create a data field with indicators and subfields inline

 field = Field("245", indicators=["1", "0"], subfields=[